About Us

 People can self-refer but other agencies such as the Council, the CAB, schools etc., can and do refer people to us.
 The only requirement to receive food is that you are hungry.
 This has become the model that we continued with even as things have become more normalised.
 We believe that our approach removes a lot of the stigma that surrounds foodbank use.
 It also maintains dignity and, in the long run, allows us to build relationships that can then be used to steer people towards other help that they may require.
 We have developed a pathway that, in partnership with other agencies, helps people break their reliance on food projects such as ours.
 We aim to create a (food) safe and secure space where people have the time to seek and implement changes.

-The local Baptist church kindly gave us premises.
+The local East Worthing Baptist church kindly gave us premises.
 Volunteers from the local community came forward to offer their help.
 We set up a crowd funder and began to receive donations twice a week at the church.
 Local supermarkets helped out, both with donations and allowing us to set up collection points in stores.
-We set up an account with FairShare.
+We set up an account with FareShare.
 Subsequently, local businesses have risen to the challenge with money, goods and services.
-In order to reach those people who needed us most, we went down the usual social media route but we also leafleted target areas and made ourselves available through the welfare officers at local schools.
-We have begun to work with groups of rehoused ex-street homeless people.
-We have rented storage facilities and had a vehicle generously donated.
+In order to reach those people who needed us most, we publicied our services on social media but we also leafleted target areas and made ourselves available through the welfare officers at local schools.
+We have begun to work with groups of rehoused ex-street homeless people, as well as supporting refugees from Ukraine and elsewhere.
+We collaborate with many other organisations and charities across Worthing and are a founding member of the Adur & Worthing Food Partnership.

-We currently have some 100 volunteers working with us.
+We currently have over 100 volunteers working with us, as well as one paid member of staff, our Outreach Officer, who liaises with our families to ensure that they are receiving the help that they need to get back on their feet.
 We are lucky to be supported by our parent charity Les Alden Foundation (Charity No. 1190114)